fciv-net/fciv-net/freeciv-web/README.md

 To migrate the database to the latest version, run this Maven command: mvn flyway:migrate

-The following files contain DB, mail and other configuration, and must be set manually if you are not using vagrant or the install script:

-* freeciv-web/src/main/webapp/META-INF/context.xml  (you can use config/web.context.tmpl as a template)
-* freeciv-web/src/main/webapp/WEB-INF/config.properties  (you can use config/web.properties.tmpl as a template)

-Copyright (C) 2007-2023 Andreas Røsdal.
+Copyright (C) 2007-2024 Andreas Røsdal.
 Released under the GNU AFFERO GENERAL PUBLIC LICENSE.

 Source code, 3D models and all files part of Freeciv 3D / FCIV.NET are covered by the GNU AFFERO GENERAL PUBLIC LICENSE.
 See LICENSE.txt for the AGPL license of Freeciv 3D / FCIV.NET.
-This license means that these models are free and open source, and that any modifications and redistributions must also be free and open source with the AGPL license.
+This license means that these 3D models are free and open source, and that any modifications and redistributions must also be free and open source, with the AGPL license.